Helping couples save up for shared trips.

 Results and Future Directions

-Several people said that they loved our concept and could see themselves using an app like this.
-Some even said they needed this app.
+Several people said they needed an app like this.
 We saw many ways that Piggyback could grow beyond this project.
 Some of our ideas include:

 - Leveraging Mint data through an integration for more comprehensive financial tracking and personalized spending suggestions.